 Length: 33.5″ Width: 10″ Wheelbase: 20.75″ – 22″

 The Omakase is simply a beast.
-It’s made of fiberglass and bamboo, which makes it durable and lightweight.
+It’s made of fiberglass and bamboo, making it durable and lightweight.

 You can see my full Omakase review here.